 Intensive Workshops ("hands-on" or interactive audience)

 - We are looking for creative and innovative 2+ hour sessions that will provide skills training or may offer an in-depth review on a condition or topic.
 IWS sessions may require special arrangements to allow for extensive interaction between the audience and the presenter, increased time for the session, special equipment requirements or hands-on opportunities for the participant.
-To submit your proposal, start your application today.
-The deadline is July 31, 2018.
+The deadline had passed.
+The results will be communicated by end of September.

 Posters (Research, Practice Innovation and Industry-Sponsored)

 - NAPNAP’s Conference Planning Committee and Research Committee are excited to provide a forum for presenters to showcase your initiated or completed pediatric health care-related nursing research or provide innovative practice models and topics with a future-oriented perspective.
 Visit the Posters on the Move webpage today for guidelines and begin drafting your proposals.
 The deadline for clinical research and research protocol/methodology poster abstracts is September 15.
 The deadline for practice innovation poster abstracts is October 1.

 - For Industry-Sponsored poster inquiries, please contact Simone Daley at email@example.com.

 - Keynote and general sessions are meant for the entire conference audience, usually focused on a current hot topic in child health or advanced practice nursing or have a inspirational, humorous or futuristic theme.
 NAPNAP only accepts submissions via an online application query process.
 Unfortunately, queries that come through e-mail or promotional mailings cannot be reviewed.
 Generic “canned” topics that do not address the NAPNAP membership specifically are not considered.
 Learn more about NAPNAP guidelines.
 All applications received are reviewed and remain on file for three years.
 Please do not submit clinical topics through the keynote application process.
 Decisions made annually by August 1.